Erin Phillips

-Erin Victoria Phillips OAM (born 19 May 1985) is an Australian rules footballer for the Port Adelaide Football Club in the AFL Women's (AFLW) competition, a radio host, and a former professional basketball player.
+Erin Victoria Phillips OAM (born 19 May 1985) is an Australian basketball player and former Australian rules football player.
 She played nine seasons in the Women's National Basketball Association (WNBA) for five different teams and is a two-time WNBA champion.
 She also represented Australia on the women's national basketball team, winning a gold medal at the 2006 FIBA World Championship for Women and serving as a co-vice captain at the 2016 Summer Olympics.
-Additionally, Phillips has played five seasons in the AFLW with the Adelaide Football Club, in which she is a three-time premiership player and two-time league best and fairest.
+She also played for the Adelaide and Port Adelaide Football Clubs in the AFL Women's (AFLW) competition, retiring in 2023.
+She is a three-time premiership player and two-time league best and fairest.
+She was inducted into the Australian Football Hall of Fame on 10 June 2025.